 - Citric acid– 0.2 oz/5 gr per liter of water

-Unwashed raisins are used as a source of wild wine yeast.
-Adding conventional baker’s (dry, pressed) or distillers yeast is not an option as instead of wine you’ll end up with home-brew with a characteristic taste and smell.
+It’s adviced to use only Wine yeast, using distillers yeast is not an option as instead of wine you’ll end up with home-brew with a characteristic taste and smell.

 Citric acid is required to stabilize the acidity of the must.
 Thanks to it the wine ferments better, gets less exposed to pathogenic microorganisms, its shelf life is increased, and it becomes much tastier.
 To maintain proper sugar content (it must not exceed 20%) we’ll add sugar in equal parts.